Ex-Arts Center director, 81, dies

 Townsend Durant Wolfe III -- a wry-humored, cigarette-smoking artist who is credited with launching a renaissance in the state during his 34 years as director of the Arkansas Arts Center -- died from end-stage heart failure Saturday at his Little Rock home.
 He was 81.

-"He died so peacefully," his wife, Brooks Wolfe, said.
+"He died so peacefully," said Brooks Wolfe, his wife.
 "He went out with much, much love."

 Townsend Wolfe, who was born in Hartsville, S.C., moved to Little Rock in 1968 when he was selected as the director and chief curator of the Arts Center.